ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

 ## New Deployment Registration

 Data providers can register deployments after the user account has been created.
 New deployment registration is a 1 or 2 step process, depending on whether the deployment is current or historical.
-If the deployment is current or in the future and you would like the data to be released on the **Global Telecommunication System (GTS)**, you must request a [WMO id](http://www.wmo.int/pages/prog/amp/mmop/buoy-ids.html) id for the glider.
+If the deployment is current or in the future and you would like the data to be released on the **Global Telecommunication System (GTS)**, you must request a [WMO id](http://www.wmo.int/pages/prog/amp/mmop/buoy-ids.html) for the glider.
 This ID must be referenced as a [global](ngdac-netcdf-file-format-version-2.html#description--examples-of-required-global-attributes) attribute as well as an attribute of the file's [platform](ngdac-netcdf-file-format-version-2.html#platform) variable in each NetCDF file uploaded to the **NGDAC**.

 The next step is to register the deployment with the **NGDAC**.